Skip to Main Content

 How life insurance for pets works

-Pet life insurance, or animal mortality insurance, provides financial coverage for pets in the event of illness, injury or death.
+Pet life insurance provides financial coverage for pets in case of disability, injury or death, depending on the policy.
 While human life insurance is available to everyone, pet life insurance is primarily designed for high-value animals, such as show or breeding pets, livestock, racehorses, service dogs and zoo animals.

 Pet life insurance is a niche offering, so only a handful of companies provide coverage.
-Here are the four pet life insurance providers:
+Here are the five pet life insurance providers:

 What pet life insurance covers